Salma Samar Damluji

-Salma Samar Damluji (born 1954) is a Lebanon-born architect, professor and author based between London and the Middle East.
+Salma Samar Damluji (born 1954) is an Iraqi-British architect, professor and author based between London and Italy.
 She worked with the Egyptian architect Hassan Fathy in Cairo, in 1975-6 and in 1984–5.
-She was appointed architectural advisor to the UAE minister Shaykh Sultan bin Zayed Al Nahyan in 2001–2004 on the Sheikh Zayed Grand Mosque and other projects in Abu Dhabi.
+She was appointed architectural advisor to the UAE Shaykh Sultan bin Zayed Al Nahyan in 2001–2004 on the Sheikh Zayed Grand Mosque and other projects in Abu Dhabi.
 In 2008, she established the Daw'an Mud Brick Architecture Foundation in Hadramaut, with colleagues in Yemen and has been working there on earth construction and rehabilitation projects.

 Early life and education

-Damluji was born in Beirut, Lebanon to an Iraqi father and a Lebanese Christian mother.
-After the 1958 crisis, the family relocated to Baghdad.
+Damluji was born in Beirut, Lebanon to an Iraqi father and a Lebanese mother.
+The family relocated to Baghdad in 1964.
 Damluji moved to London in 1972, where she went on to graduate from the AA School of Architecture in 1977.
 She later completed her doctorate at the Royal College of Art in 1987.

 Career

 Damluji's involvement with the architecture of Yemen began after a working visit for the UNESCWA in 1981.
 Her projects there include, ‘Aynat Mosque: Masjid al Faqih (2008-11), Masna‘at ‘Urah, Daw‘an (2008-12), Husn Qarn Majid, Daw‘an (2012-14), ‘Umar Ba Wazir Mosque, Wadi Sah (2008-10) and more recently (2017-19) the post-war rehabilitation of the Shibam Gateway, and the reconstruction of al-Habib Hamad bin Salih Dome’ Bin Isma‘il Domes, Shaklanza Mosque in Al-Shihr and Shaykh Ya‘qub Dome in Mukalla.
-These projects were funded by the Prince Claus Fund of the Netherlands and the Cultural Protection Fund of the British Council, United Kingdom.
+These projects were funded by the Prince Claus Fund of the Netherlands, the Cultural Emergency Response (CER) and the Cultural Protection Fund of the British Council, United Kingdom..
+Additional projects include Diwan of the Governor of Hadramut, Mukalla (2020-2024) and the reconstruction of the Quayti Palace of Sultan Ali in Al Qatin, Wadi Hadramut (2022-2024).

 In 2014, Damluji was the first woman architect invited to give the Leçon Inaugurale at the École de Chaillot in Paris, the tenth in the series.
 This was published in The Other Architecture: Geometry, Earth and the Vernacular, (Paris, 2015) and formed an overview of her work and research.

 She was elected Member of the Académie d’Architecture in Paris in 2017, and awarded the Académie d’Architecture's Restoration Award (silver medal) in 2015.
 In 2012, she received The Global Award for Sustainable Architecture in 2012, from the Cité d'architecture & du Patrimoine and the Locus Foundation.